icxuseen/logs-analysis/README.md

 # Logs Analysis Project

-1. psql news (this will access the "news" database found in newsdata.sql)
+1. psql news (this will access the "news" database found in newsdata.sql).

 2. The articles,logs and author tables are successfully dropped.